darkk/redsocks/README.md

 To compile static binaries (with Tomatoware)

 	make ENABLE_STATIC=true

+By default, HTTPS proxy support is disabled.
+To enable this feature, you need to compile like (Require libevent2 compiled with OpenSSL support):

+	make ENABLE_HTTPS_PROXY=true

 Since this variant of redsocks is customized for running with Openwrt, please read documents here (http://wiki.openwrt.org/doc/devel/crosscompile) for how